This online course is perfect for those seeking a thorough introduction to the world of wines and spirits.

 About the course

 Learn about wines and spirits through a 5 week online study programme that is flexible to work around your existing commitments.
-The Level 2 Award in Wines and Spirits Online covers the same syllabus as the classroom course, but through a supported and interactive Online Classroom which allows you to study alongside your peers under the guidance of a dedicated educator.
+The Level 2 Award in Wines and Spirits Online covers the same syllabus as the classroom course, but through a supported Online Classroom which allows you to study alongside your peers under the guidance of a dedicated educator.
 Please note that the exam is completed in person and not online.

 The course explores the major grape varieties and important regions that define the world’s key wines in a structured and engaging format.
 You’ll learn about production, key labelling terminology and major classifications to help you identify wines with confidence.
 A basic introduction to the main spirits categories is also provided.